Doraku/DefaultEcs/README.md

 - 0: DefaultEcs is still in heavy development and although a lot of care is given to not break the current api, it can still happen
 - major: incremented when there is a breaking change (reset minor number)
 - minor: incremented when there is a new feature or a bug fix

+<a name='Analyzer'></a>
+# Analyzer
+To help development with DefaultEcs, there is a roslyn analyzer which provides some warnings against potential bad usages.
+It can be found [here](https://github.com/Doraku/DefaultEcs.Analyzer).

 <a name='Overview'></a>
 # Overview